Coastal Access Toolkit

 Legal and Policy Tools for Coastal Access in Maine and the Nation: Project Background

-In March 2007, partners from Maine Sea Grant, Maine Coastal Program, The Center for Law and Innovation of University of Maine School of Law, and Island Institute received a grant from the National Sea Grant Law Center.
-These funds were granted to conduct research on legal and policy tools for coastal access in Maine then to translate these findings into outreach approaches that would enable coastal property owners, public interest entities, and recreational users to locally address their coastal access issues.
-This Web site has been designed as one element of this suite of outreach approaches.
-Additionally, regional workshops, targeted audience presentations, and new publications are under development.
-Contact us for questions related to the project’s objectives.
+In March 2007, partners from Maine Sea Grant, Maine Coastal Program, The Center for Law and Innovation at the University of Maine School of Law, and Island Institute received a grant from the National Sea Grant Law Center to conduct research on legal and policy tools for coastal access in Maine.
+The findings from this research resulted in the legal memo Legal Tools to Enhance Public Coastal Access While Protecting Private Property Rights and form the legal foundation of this site.

 Disclaimer